apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 <p>
 (Members of <code>VolumeConfig</code> are embedded into this type.)
 </p>
-<p>describing the source volume of the backup targetVolumes and how to mount path in the restoring container.</p>
+<p>Describes the source volume of the backup target volumes and the mount path in the restoring container.
+At least one must exist for volumeSource and mountPath.</p>
 </td>
 </tr>
 </tbody>